+The next day was glorious.
 Sometimes you don’t realize how in need of a break you are until you get one and are reminded of what it feels like to be relaxed.
-That’s exactly where I was, and today has been the most perfect, relaxing day.
+That’s exactly where I was, and I had the most perfect, relaxing day.

-We took our time getting up this morning (YAY for sleeping in!), ate a leisurely breakfast, and got changed into our bathing suits to go to the beach – 10 feet from our huts.
+We took our time getting up in the morning (YAY for sleeping in!), ate a leisurely breakfast, and got changed into our bathing suits to go to the beach – 10 feet from our huts.

-Oh yeah, did I talk yesterday about where we’re staying?
-The “hotel” is a collection of little huts, so we have a three person room with a sand floor (aka no floor… just a hut sitting on the sand) and a two person room with a floor (a luxurious concrete floor).
+Oh yeah, I have to tell you about our “hotel”.
+It’s just a collection of little huts, so we had a three-person hut with a sand floor (aka no floor… just a hut on the sand) and a two-person hut with a floor (luxurious concrete).
 I think they’re hilarious.
-I also have to comment on the electrical situation… There are lights in both rooms, but only one has a switch.
-In the other, we’re supposed to just pop the light bulb in and out to turn it on and off.
-The “fixture” is literally just a bulb hanging from the ceiling, supported only by its wires.
-Where two wires are connected to each other, they’re just twisted together and the connection is exposed.
-To get the power from hut to hut, there are just wires running underneath the sand without any protection beyond the normal plastic insulation (at home they would have to be in a pipe).
+Also, sorry, nerd alert but I MUST comment on the electrical situation… There are lights in both huts, but only one has a switch.
+In the other, we’re supposed to screw the light bulb in and out to turn it on and off.
+The “fixture” is literally just a bulb hanging from the ceiling by its wires.
+Where two wires connect, the ends are just twisted together and left exposed.
+Between huts, the wires are buried under maybe 6” of sand (maybe), and they’re not in tubing or anything to protect them from damage.
 I could keep ranting about the lights in pretty much the whole country, but I’ll spare you.
 Maybe another time.

 The rest of the day was equally uneventful.
-We played some volleyball, went in the river and played monkey in the middle, and laid on the beach.
-I made a sand sculpture and took a nap on a hammock and lost to Nico in chess.
-We watched the sunset and ate dinner, and after everyone else went to bed, Fernanda and I sat on the beach, looked at the stars, and talked.
-On a clear night, the sky here is always incredible because there are barely any lights around to interfere with the dark sky.
+We played some volleyball, swam in the river and played monkey in the middle, and lay on the beach.
+I made a sand sculpture and took a nap in a hammock and lost to Nico in chess.
+We watched the sunset and ate dinner, and after everyone else went to bed, Fernanda and I hung out on the beach and looked at the stars.
+On a clear night, there’s nothing better.
+Since there are barely any lights around, the sky is super dark and the stars are incredible.